erkus-circus/StarPlus/readMe.md

 If there were no errors during compilation, the script should run.

 ## Building runtime from source
-If you would like to build the runtime (C code) from source, you need to have Clang installed. _(If you are on Windows, edit the `build-release.sh` script to build using your preferred Windows compiler instead)_
+If you would like to build the runtime (C code) from source, you need to have Clang installed. _(If you are on Windows, edit the `make-release.sh` script to build using your preferred Windows compiler instead)_

-run the `build-release.sh` that is located script in this directory.
+run the `make-release.sh` that is located script in this directory.
 And the starpc program should be recompiled.

 ## Known Bugs/Issues